shoes for platform tennis

 After a quick internet search, not unlike the one you did to find this article, I was brought to various online retailers not named Amazon showing me different buying options.

-These were racquet sport specific online retailers and yet I was being shown tennis shoes, indoor court shoes and even racquetball shoes as buying options.
+These were racquet sport online retailers and yet I was being shown tennis shoes, indoor court shoes, and even racquetball shoes as buying options.
 This didn’t seem right.

-Doesn’t someone make shoes for platform tennis...designed specifically for platform tennis?
-The short answer is surprisingly, no. But there are plenty of good shoe options.
+Doesn’t someone make shoes for platform tennis, designed specifically for platform tennis?
+The short answer is surprisingly, no. But there are plenty of good options, as long as you know what to look for.

 Here’s a fact - Experts say you should change your court shoes every 6 months.
 But, with platform tennis - you may need to replace them every 3 months - depending on how often you play.